 4.07 RESEARCH ADVISOR AND ADVISORY COMMITTEE.
 The faculty member who agrees to become your Research Advisor also becomes chairman of your Ph.D.-Advisory Committee (see the committee form in section 10.00) for all actions except the PLAN, PROPOSAL and DISSERTATION defense.
-Your committee will be appointed by the Director of Graduate Studies in consultation with your research advisor, and with the approval of the faculty members involved no later than 3 weeks after the end of your 2nd semester.
+Your committee will be selected by you, in consultation with your research advisor, and with the approval of the faculty members involved by the end of May (Dec for January entry).
+The Graduate Director reviews the committee selection and requests the Graduate School appoint the committee (via G-DCA form).
 The research director will, in consultation with the student, choose the make-up of their research plan/proposal committee to best match the student's research project.
 The Advisory Committee is charged with the responsibility of determining and monitoring your course program and your general progress throughout the remainder of your studies at USC.
-The Advisory committee consists of at least four members: (i) the research advisor (ii) two other faculty members in the Department of Chemistry and Biochemistry (iii) a faculty member outside the Department.
+The Advisory committee consists of at least four members: (i) the research advisor (ii) two other faculty members in the

+Department of Chemistry and Biochemistry (one in and one outside student's area) (iii) a faculty member outside the Department.
 Your overall program should be reviewed by the committee during or before the Research Plan (M.S. and Ph.D.) and Proposal (Ph.D.) oral examinations and a finalized Ph.D./M.S. program completed (sections 10.08 and 10.09) and submitted to the Director of Graduate Studies.
 The faculty member in your major area serves as chairman for the Research Plan, Proposal and Dissertation Defense examinations.
 Your advisor(s) serves as a faculty member in your major area for the Plan.
 At the discretion of the advisor, a committee meeting may be called in the 3rd and 4th year to review progress (see section 4.13).
 The Ph.D.
 Advisory Committee must meet and review progress toward the Ph.D. in the 5th year; committee input is required for any petitions to consider extension of support beyond the 5th year.
 Following the Research Plan, a M.S. degree candidate's committee will be narrowed to consist of the advisor and a faculty member in the student's major area.